Keweenaw Economic Development Alliance

 DA Glass America Hiring and Production to Begin Soon

-DA Glass of Poland and Iowa Illinois Warehouse Services, an Illinois-based company, have formed a US affiliate, DA Glass America, which is setting up shop in the Houghton County Airpark in the former C-Tech building.
+DA Glass of Poland and Iowa Illinois Warehouse Services, an Illinois-based company, have formed a US affiliate, DA Glass America, which has set up shop in the Houghton County Airpark in the former C-Tech building.
 The company, headed up by Steve Williams, will be treating plate glass to enhance its solar characteristics for use in large greenhouses, office buildings and other applications.
 The company has received a $2 million matching loan from the State of Michigan as part of the $10 million project.

 KEDA has been working to attract the company to the Keweenaw since October, 2012, competing with Iowa, Missouri and Illinois, and announced that the company had choosen the Keweenaw at its April member meeting.
 KEDA has also recently provided the company with a $100,000 short term, working capital loan to allow the company to more quickly become established in the Airpark.